IAFL Introduction to International Family Law Conference, Bangkok, Thailand

 Map and Directions

-The half day conference is designed principally for local lawyers and academics from Thailand and the Asia Pacific region, however it is hoped that as many IAFL Fellows as possible will also attend.
+This conference is designed principally for local lawyers and academics from Thailand and the Asia Pacific region, however it is hoped that as many IAFL Fellows as possible will also attend.
 It aims to provide information about the practice of international family law.
 We have found that, in the past, these conferences have been greatly appreciated by the local legal community wherever we have held them and have been a great way for us to get to know local lawyers, judges and academics who are involved in family law.
 It is a good way to show local lawyers the work that we do in IAFL.

 Marriage and Divorce